Emmanuel Rivera Player Props: Diamondbacks vs. Angels

 Emmanuel Rivera At The Plate

-- Rivera is batting .306 with 10 doubles, a home run and six walks.
+- Rivera is hitting .306 with 10 doubles, a home run and six walks.

-- He has gone deep in one of 42 games, and in 0.7% of his plate appearances.
+- In 35.7% of his games this season, Rivera has had at least one RBI.
+He's picked up more than one in 9.5% and driven in three or more of his team's runs in one contest.

-- In 15 games this season (35.7%), Rivera has picked up an RBI, and in four of those games (9.5%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- He has scored in 19 of 42 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.